 I am so proud of every album that leaves our studio.
 I am honored to be a part of creating the first heirloom you'll have as a new family.
 Your album will be viewed by you together, your children, your children's children, and generations to come.

-Our albums are coffeetable style, meaning that the images are printed directly onto the pages.
+Our albums are mostly considered a "coffeetable" style, meaning that the images are printed directly onto the pages.
 They're not set down in mats, or under any adhesive pages.
 The pages are a very delicate textured white, and the printing is impeccable.
 The books have a distinctly fine art feel.
-We have samples of the book in our Haddonfield, New Jersey studio as well as our Crown Heights, Brooklyn studio, and you're more than welcome to come in and see the books in person!
+We have samples of the book in our Sunset Park, Brooklyn studio, and you're more than welcome to come in and see the books in person!

 It takes approx. six weeks post-wedding for us to deliver your hand-edited digital files.
 We will also deliver your album design at that time.
 You will see your book laid out in "spreads."
 A spread is two pages together.
 Imagine a book open in front of you.
 You'll have a left hand page, and a right hand page.
 Those two pages together form a spread, just like you're looking down at the left and right hand pages in a book laid flat open.